RyoAtsuta/DBDummyGenerator/README.md

   debug: false
   path: error.log  # if debug is set to true, then it outputs errors into log file you specified.
 ```

+## not-fixed-yet bugs
+- Unable to insert dummy records into databases as you specified in your configuration
+  - Duplicate Key Errors
+  - etc...